daniestevez/gr-satellites/README.md

     transceiver in ASM+Golay mode.
 This uses a CCSDS scrambler and a (255,223) Reed-Solomon code.
 The telemetry format is unknown.
 You must use FM mode to receive this satellite (437.350MHz).
+  * `floripasat_1`,
+    [FloripaSat-1](https://floripasat.ufsc.br/), which transmits 1k2 FSK
+    telemetry in the 2m band.
+It uses the [NGHam](https://github.com/skagmo/ngham) protocol and AX.25, but the
+    Reed-Solomon of NGHam and the complete AX.25 seem to be not correctly implemented.
+You must use FM mode to receive this satellite (145.900MHz).
   * `fmn1`
     [FMN-1](https://space.skyrocket.de/doc_sdat/fengmaniu-1.htm),
     which transmits 9k6 AX.25 BPSK telemetry in the 70cm band.
 It uses a G3RUH